 Let us look again at our earlier example of using our cash to pay down debt:

 This would likely be a positive for a net worth surety bond company as our equity remains the same and our debt has decreased.
 On the flip side, borrowing to increase our surety bond capacity will not help us.
 It does not increase our equity, and it increases our debt load.

 So which option is better for contractors?
 The answer is that it depends on each contractor, and their unique situation.
 Debt is an important piece of surety bonding but there are also many other factors to consider.
 MG Surety works with both working capital and net worth surety bond companies for that reason.
 The real take away for contractors is that you need to be partnering with a surety bond expert who understands surety bonding and construction.
 Even though it seems logical to pay down your debt, you need to consult with that surety bond expert before making any major repayment decisions.
 Making the wrong decision could leave you frustrated and scrambling for surety bond capacity.
-At MG Surety, we are surety bond experts and we want to be your bond broker for life.
+At MG Surety, we are surety bond experts and work with contractors to help them make the best decision for their surety bond needs.
 Click here to get in touch!